 At the origin of the scandal over immigration policy in the United Kingdom, the anger of the British over the treatment of immigrants from the Commonwealth (the former British Empire) who arrived to rebuild the country after World War II.
 These immigrants are those of the “Windrush generation”, named after the Empire-Windrush, one of the first ships they landed from Jamaica in 1948.
 These immigrants, who arrived legally from the Caribbean in the 1950s and 1960s, are subject to expulsion procedures for lack of being able to produce the supporting documents that have been requested of them in recent years.

-In 1971, the right to stay was abolished and, at the same time, these immigrants obtained the right to remain indefinitely in the territory.
+In 1971, the right to stay was abolished and, at the same time, these immigrants obtained the right to remain indefinitely in the territory – confirmed in any specific legislation?.
 But some have never asked for proper identity papers.
 In the United Kingdom, the identity card is not compulsory and those concerned, most of them too modest to travel, have not applied for a passport.
-With the tightening of immigration laws in 2012 and the establishment of a policy officially titled, “Hostile Environment for Illegal Immigration”, they found themselves treated as illegal immigrants.
+With the tightening of immigration laws in 2012 and the establishment of a policy officially titled, “Hostile Environment for Illegal Immigration”, they found themselves treated as illegal immigrants. – some reference to perspectives on this point would serve to illustrate the ‘legality’

 Since, the British press has been echoing the difficulties facing the Windrush generation: loss of housing, work, refusal of medical treatment, deprivation of social benefits, threat of eviction.
 The emblematic case of Sylvester Marshall, a 63-year-old nurse who has been living in the UK for more than forty-four years, who has been denied treatment for his prostate cancer, has sparked outrage in the public.
+Very true but again you should aim to refer to case law and statute – e.g. when referring to the ‘hostile environment’ what legislation was in place to give effect to this approach?
+Immigration Act 2014/16??

+Was the approach challenged in court?

-The Impact of Deportation on the Family and on Children all in line with Article 8 of the ECHR
+The Impact of Deportation on the Family and on Children all in line with Article 8 of the ECHR – repetitive heading?

 As per the provisions stipulated in article 8 of the (ECHR), all people have the right to respect their personal and family lives, their homes and their loved ones.
 Even though the state may interfere with these rights in certain cases for the good of public interest, Kesby (2006) posits that “best interests of the child” clause in the Child Protection Act 1989, should take precedence in where such interference may be justified.
 The author also maintains that a child should not be made liable for the offences committed by either of his or her parents.